OpenDriveLab/OccNet/README.md

 ## Task Definition

-Given images from multiple cameras, the goal is to predict the current occupancy state and semantics of each voxel grid in the scene.
+Given images from multiple cameras, the goal is to predict the semantics and flow of each voxel grid in the scene.

-### Rules for Occupancy Challenge

-* We allow using annotations provided in the nuScenes dataset, and during inference, the input modality of the model should be camera only.
-* No future frame is allowed during inference.
-* In order to check the compliance, we will ask the participants to provide technical reports to the challenge committee and the participant will be asked to provide a public talk about the method after winning the award.
-* Every submission provides method information.
-We encourage publishing code, but do not make it a requirement.
-* Each team can have at most one account on the evaluation server.
-Users that create multiple accounts to circumvent the rules will be excluded from the challenge.
-* Each team can submit at most three results during the challenge.
-* Faulty submissions that return an error on Eval AI do not count towards the submission limit.
-* Any attempt to circumvent these rules will result in a permanent ban of the team or company from the challenge.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Evaluation Metrics

 Leaderboard ranking for this challenge is by the **Occupancy Score**.
 It consists of two parts: **Ray-based mIoU**, and absolute velocity error for occupancy flow.

+The implementation is here: [projects/mmdet3d_plugin/datasets/ray_metrics.py](https://github.com/OpenDriveLab/OccNet/blob/challenge/projects/mmdet3d_plugin/datasets/ray_metrics.py)

 ### Ray-based mIoU